-It’s as good to get the negative feedback as it is to get the orders.
+It’s good to get negative feedback as well as good to get the orders.
 The non-sales help you to focus on your true buyers and not waste time with people and organizations that aren’t within your target.
 When you compare who buys against who doesn’t, the odds and percentage are most likely in your favor.

-What’s also important is your post-sales communication which is detailed in the article, 10 Ways to Keep Customers Happy after the Order.
+What’s also important is your after-sales communication which is detailed in the article, 10 Ways to Keep Customers Happy after the Order.